animist-os/crux/NOTES.md

 * REPAIR THIS  [0...2 : 1/4] === [0:1/4, 1:1/4, 2:1/4]

-* understand time
-  - 1 is 8th note
-  - .5 is qtr note
-  - .25 is whole
-  - (why not the other way around, i.e., 2 is qtr note, 4 is whole note, etc.?)

 * should the * operator be written as concatenation?
   - if it's the most used thing, maybe?